draccagni/raspberry-pi/setup_os.md

-# Setup
+# Setup Raspberry Pi 4 OS

-## OS
+### Alternative OS

-At the moment the best OS version I have found is https://ubuntu-mate.org/raspberry-pi/
+At the moment the best alternative OS I have found is https://ubuntu-mate.org/raspberry-pi/

 ### Visual Studio Code